Rafael Nadal looks like Tom Cruise with his face smushed against a window.

 I couldn't find anything definitive online, but everything you can find points to this quote from a report which now seems to be unavailable:

 Personally, I'm taking this as permission to not worry.
-The most up-to-date forum discussion about this I could find was this one, and there seems to be no accounts online of rope failure after DEET contact.
+The most up-to-date forum discussion about this I could find was this one, and there seem to be no accounts online of rope failure after DEET contact.
 Your mileage may vary, but for me avoiding the relative certainty of again having to extract gangs of voracious parasites from my nethers beats the theoretical risk of equipment failure.

 Reddit has summarised the European attempt to destroy the internet for everybody.
 Here it is in its entirety, though click through to the site for the comments.